Pearl Bailey in Hello, Dolly!

-As we walked upstage towards the dressing rooms after the show to meet Pearl Bailey, we passed the stage left scenery that I had just seen in the show.
-From the upstage side, I was fascinated looking at the “Harmonia Gardens” set pieces which were actually just wood and canvas and only an inch thick, yet 30 minutes before I thought it was all massive and real.
+As we walked backstage towards the dressing rooms after the show, we passed the various scenery on stage that I had seen in the show.
+From the upstage side (the rear of the stage), I was fascinated looking at the “Harmonia Gardens” set pieces which were actually just wood and canvas and only an inch thick, yet 30 minutes before I thought it all was massively real.

-I think it was at this very moment, backstage, that the magic and excitement of live theatre determined my life’s path.
+I think it was at this very moment that the magic and excitement of live theatre determined my life’s path.

-Thanks to the history preserved in my mothers memoirs, the flashback of long-ago events are preserved via an extract:
+Thanks to my mothers memoirs, the flashback of long-ago events are preserved via an extract:

 As part of Max’s farewell festivities as outgoing Australian Defense Attache, and in advance celebration of Australia Day, the embassy had coordinated for us to attend the Kennedy Center to see Pearl Bailey in “Hello, Dolly!”.
 The director of the Kennedy Center, Martin Feinstein, kindly organized for us to sit in the “Presidential Box” in the magnificent Opera Theatre.

 It was a long show and when it was over Pearl Bailey and Billy Daniels, the male lead, gave a vaudeville show for about half an hour.
 After the performance we were invited back to her dressing room to meet her, and Mr. Feinstein escorted us backstage.
 Toby was intrigued at the backstage areas of the theatre, and was difficult to get him to continue to the dressing room.
 Pearl Bailey has the most marvelous and exciting personality and spent a long time chatting with us, particularly with Toby who sat on her lap for a long time, whom she seemed to adore.